rhel-labs/instruqt/rhel-system-roles-and-ansible-automation-platform/01-introduction/assignment.md

 ---
-slug: modify
+slug: introduction
+id: 3zaqqqir8n2f
 type: challenge
-title: Modify the inventory variables to modify the hosts' configuration
+title: Introduction to the lab
-teaser: Modify the inventory variables to modify the hosts' configuration
+teaser: In this challenge we'll explore the lab environment.
 notes:
 - type: text
-  contents: Consider the situation where the configuration of the hosts must be modified.
-To do that you would only need to change the desired inventory variables and rerun that job template.
-We will show that it is very easy to modify configurations at scale with RHEL system roles and Ansible automation platform.
+  contents: Welcome to the lab.
+We'll orient ourselves with this environment before
+    going on to learn how to deploy RHEL system roles with Ansible Automation Platform.
 tabs:
 - title: AAP
   type: terminal